QPeiran/demo_internal/README.md

 ### Potentials todos:

 1. Create a role in snowflake that excluding to dbt use;
-1. ingesting stream data;
+1. Ingesting stream data;
-1. containerize data pipeline and make it a micro service;
+1. Containerize data pipeline and make it a micro service;
+1. Embed SonarQube into pipeline;
+1. Build an agent pool for data engineering team only.

+### Question:
+- Use azure devops agent or function app to execute script? (pros / cons)